-There’s no easy answer, but I can give you some general guidelines.
+There’s no easy answer, but I can give you some general guidelines that answer the question – How Much Does an Inheritance Loan Cost?.
 Let me get started by giving some details about probate, probate court and the general process you’ll want to be familiar with.
 I will avoid technical terms as much as possible.
 For example, I just use the term “beneficiary” for someone getting a gift from a decedent’s estate either by operation of law or by will or trust.

 Waiting for an inheritance held up in probate can take months or even years, leading many heirs and beneficiaries to consider the benefits of an inheritance cash advance.
 That leads us back to the question…

 To understand inheritance loan rates, it’s important to first understand how an advance on an inheritance works.
 While it’s natural to think of an inheritance advance as a loan, there are important differences between a traditional loan and an inheritance advance.

 While the term “inheritance loan” is widely used as a form of informal description, an inheritance cash advance is not strictly speaking a loan.
 With a typical loan, the borrower receives money up front and pays interest on the loan.
 The balance of a traditional loan grows steadily according to the interest rate and the length of time the loan is in effect.
 A high interest rate can practically “eat you alive” as it keeps on growing day by day.

 In contrast, an inheritance cash advance is a purchase and sale agreement whereby the heir sells, and the inheritance advance company buys, a fixed dollar amount of the heir’s expected distribution from the probate.
 The inheritance advance rates are spelled out in the contract from day one, so the total inheritance advance fees are known upfront.